Gamith96/wedding-planner/README.md

 Technlologies used:

-User authentication with Devise or OAuth for Facebook (gem)
+User authentication with Devise or OAuth for Facebook

-HTTParty for access to location weather (gem)
+HTTParty for access to the OpenWeatherMap API

+Google Street view for location info

 Yelp Fusion API for hotel recommendations